 4Warn Alert: Sunny Sunday...
 Muggy Monday

-Weather Discussion: Skies slowly clear this evening, and the second half of the weekend will look and feel much different than the first.
+Weather Discussion: The second half of the weekend will look and feel much different than the first.
 After some patches of morning fog Sunday, I expect loads of sunshine.
-It’ll be warmer tomorrow but, thanks to lower humidity, count on a fairly nice day.
+Even with warmer afternoon temperatures, lower humidity will make for a fairly nice summer day.

 An approaching front turns our winds out of the south Monday, leading to a one-day shot of intense heat.
 Look for highs in the mid 90s Monday afternoon.
 That front will slide through Monday night into early Tuesday morning, with only a low chance for a shower or thundershower.